 Crypto trading hours are 24/7, 365 days per year — the market never closes.
-That’s good news for those who simply can’t peel themselves away from studying cryptocurrency charts or watching the crypto markets: Crypto trading hours are much more expansive than those of the traditional stock market.
+That’s good news for those who simply can’t peel themselves away from studying cryptocurrency charts or watching the crypto markets.

 How Crypto Trading Works

-If you’ve had any experience with other market types, even the stock exchange, you likely already have a good grasp of how crypto trading works.
-Most people access the market through a crypto exchange, where buyers and sellers can meet and transact assets.
+If you’ve had any experience with other market types, or even the stock exchange, you likely already have a good grasp of how crypto trading works.
+Most people access the market through a crypto exchange, where buyers and sellers transact assets.

-For those buyers and sellers, the exchanges simplify the trading process by showing real-time values for various cryptocurrencies (the actual cryptos on a given exchange will vary), and allow traders and investors to buy, sell, and trade.
-Of course investors can still spend hours poring over crypto charts, but an exchange streamlines the trading process.
+For those buyers and sellers, the exchanges simplify the trading process by showing real-time values for various cryptocurrencies (the actual cryptos on a given exchange will vary), and pairing traders and investors so that they can buy, sell, and trade.
+Of course, investors can still spend hours reading crypto charts, but an exchange streamlines the trading process.
 As such, for most end users, it’s pretty much the same process as buying or selling stocks.

 Are There Time Limitations on Crypto Trading Networks?

-Though crypto exchanges are similar to services that allow users to buy or trade stocks and other assets, there are some differences.
-One of the most important differences is time limitations — or, the hours of the day during which transactions can be executed.
+Though crypto exchanges are similar to services that allow users to actively invest in stocks and other assets, there are some differences.
+One of the most important differences is time limitations — or, the hours of the day during which transactions are executed.

 If you’re trading assets like stocks, bonds, and ETFs, transactions are executed during the market’s open hours, and to a lesser extent, the after-hours market.
 That’s generally 9:30 am ET to 4 pm ET, Monday through Friday, and 4 pm ET to 8 pm ET for after-hours trading.